yoon-group/yoon-group.github.io/_posts/2024-07-31-workstations.md

 <center><img src="/assets/img/ws6.png" alt="drawing" width="90%"/></center>
 <br>

-8. Again, always close the VNC server session when you are finished with your work.
+8. Again, always close the VNC server session ("vncserver -kill :2") when you are finished with your work.
 If you need to run a process in the background for an extended time, use the <a href="https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/">screen</a> command to run it in a screen session.

 </div>